ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; *ziltoid*

-;; Parsing this as an element gives a paragraph type (an object container).
+;; Parsing this as an element node gives a paragraph node (a branch node) (->> (om-parse-this-element)
-(->> (om-parse-this-element)
      (om-is-branch-node-p))
  ;; => t

-;; Parsing this as an object gives a bold type (also an object container).
+;; Parsing this as an object node gives a bold node (also a branch node) (->> (om-parse-this-object)
-(->> (om-parse-this-object)
      (om-is-branch-node-p))
  ;; => t